HISTORY OF MERCEDES BENZ

 In 1886, Gottlieb Daimler literally built a horseless carriage.
 In 1888 Daimler made a business deal with William Steinway (of piano fame) to produce Daimler’s products in the US.
 From 1904 until a fire in 1907, Steinway produced Mercedes passenger cars, Daimler’s light trucks, and his engines on Long Island.

-The 1903 Parsifil was Benz’s answer to Mercedes.
-A two cylinder vertical engine produced a top speed of 37 mph in this car.
+The 1903 Parsifal was Benz’s answer to Mercedes.
+A two-cylinder vertical engine produced a top speed of 37 mph in this car.

 At the beginning of the first world war, both factories were converted into production sites for war materials, although both resumed producing cars after the war.

 Social unrest and a falling economy characterized post-war Germany.
 Little or no fuel for cars and a 15% luxury tax made automobile production increasingly disastrous.
 This market sent Benz and Cie. seeking a strong partner.
 The only one the board considered worthy of Benz and Cie was DMG.

 Thus, in 1919, Karl Jahn, a Benz board member since 1910, approached Daimler-Motoren-Gesellschaft about a possible merger.
 The merger attempt looked promising, then was abandoned in December of 1919.

 The German economy continued to worsen and a new Benz automobile eventually cost 25 million marks.